mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 # Hello, world!

-This guide will walk you through the basics of extending the Mattermost server.
+This tutorial will walk you through the basics of extending the Mattermost server.

 ## Prerequisites